-Then comes a series of invasions by white skinned people up to the latest British (lets not get into the controversial Indo-Aryan Invasion).
-The races gets mixed up and the people fall into a full spectrum of skin colors.
-There are many psychological/economical reasons to treat fairer skin superior to darker one.
-I can site couple of them.
+Then comes a series of invasions by white skinned people up to the latest British (let’s not get into the controversial Indo-Aryan Invasion).
+The races get mixed up and the people fall into a full spectrum of skin colors.
+There are many psychological/economic reasons to treat fairer skin superior to the darker one.
+I can site a couple of them.

 2. Social Status: Due to the caste systems and the extended British rule, white/fairer people always got a very high social status in the society.
 During this period, the minds of millions of Indians were influenced by the image that fair skin signifies superiority, dominance, and power, while dark skin represents the weaker, inferior masses.